Where is the Simola Hill?

 All ticket prices include VAT.

-Must I purchase pit tickets if I want to walk around the pits?
+Must I purchase Pit Access tickets if I want to walk around the pits?

 Yes.
 Unfortunately, the pit area became very congested in previous years, therefore we have had to limit the numbers for safety reasons by charging for entry.
-Our Pit Access tickets now include General Entry in the price.
+Our Pit Access tickets now include General Entry in the price and are limited to 400 tickets per day, so we recommend that you purchase them online before they sell out.

 What are the opening hours?